openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 #### Authoritative API reconciliation

 Machine API and Cluster API controllers already use envtest as a way to provide integration testing with a "real" API server.
-We can extend the tests here to account for the cases where the authoritative API annotation feature is in use.
+We can extend the tests here to account for the cases where the `authoritativeAPI` feature is in use.

 By extending the integration tests, we can sculpt the desired inputs for mirror resources existing, not existing, and authoritative in both API versions, and then determine whether the reconcile continued or exited based on these conditions.